This post may contain affiliate links. See our disclosure policy.

 - Skillet Sausage and Rice

-How to Make Rice Pilaf
+How to Make Orzo Rice

 - Melt butter in a medium-sized saucepan/pot.
 Add orzo and cook until golden brown.

-- Add garlic and saute for another minute or so.
+- Add onion and saute until onions become clear.
+Add garlic and saute for another minute or so.

-- When mixture comes to a boil, reduce heat to low, cover, and simmer for about 20-25 minutes or until liquid is absorbed.
+- Add remaining ingredients and bring to a boil, stirring occasionally.
+When mixture comes to a boil, reduce heat to low, cover, and simmer for about 20-25 minutes or until liquid is absorbed.

 - Remove from heat and remove lid.
 Let stand for a few minutes then fluff with a fork and serve!